oinam/notes/technology/passwords-paste.md

-# Let them paste passwords
+# Passwords, Let them paste it

 When you stumble on websites, especially those "security-conscious" ones, that stops you from pasting passwords, you know they are irritating, and idiotic.